-Avast's SecureLine VPN is a basic but speedy VPN service powered by the HideMyAss! network (HideMyAss! is now a part of the Avast group.)
+Avast's SecureLine is a basic VPN powered by the HideMyAss! network (HideMyAss! is now a part of the Avast group.)

-The service specs aren't outstanding, but they'll be good enough for many users: there are servers across 36 countries, P2P support, desktop and mobile apps, and the ability to connect up to five devices at once.
+The service specs won't beat any records, but they cover the basics: there are servers across 35 countries, P2P support, desktop and mobile apps, and the ability to connect up to five devices at once.

-Avast claims SecureLine enables streaming the content you need from anywhere, but it didn't work for us: both BBC iPlayer and US Netflix were blocked.
+Avast claims SecureLine enables streaming the content you need from anywhere, but it didn't work for us: BBC iPlayer, US Netflix, Amazon Prime and Disney+ were blocked.
 This can change at any time, though, so if streaming is a priority, try it out for yourself to get a definitive verdict.

 There's better news with the kill switch.
 We forcibly closed our VPN connection and it kicked in immediately, blocking internet access and protecting our real IP address.

-Avast's Windows client is otherwise very basic, with few configuration options (you can't change protocol, for instance).
+Avast's Windows client is otherwise very basic, with few configuration options (you can't change protocol, for instance - it's always OpenVPN).

 Overall, SecureLine isn't a great VPN (especially if you need Netflix), but it's as capable as many commercial services, and it's definitely a valuable addition to the Avast Ultimate feature list.

-There's a little value in Passwords Premium, then, but not enough to justify choosing Avast Ultimate.
+There's a little value in Cleanup Pro, then, but not enough to justify choosing Avast Ultimate.
 The key feature here is the bundled VPN – if you'll use it, Avast Ultimate might be interesting.
 If you won't, Avast Free or Avast Premium Security are the products you should be considering.

 Avast Free Antivirus

 There's the same antivirus engine you get in the commercial products, for instance, with no significant limits or restrictions.
 Furthermore, you get the same antiphishing layer to keep you safe from malicious URLs.
-Avast's Wi-Fi Inspector checks your network for dangers, the Software Updater alerts you to missing software patches (though doesn't install them in the free package), and the Password Manager generates secure passwords, syncs them across your devices and automatically completes login forms.
+Avast's Wi-Fi Inspector checks your network for dangers, the Software Updater alerts you to missing software patches (though doesn't install them in the free package), and the Ransomware Shield (previously only available in the Premium edition) protects key document folders from access by malware.

 Avast's highly configurable installer makes it easy to choose precisely which features you'd like to use.
-If you don't need the password manager because you have one already, say, just clear a checkbox and it won't be installed, a convenience you won't always see elsewhere.
+If you don't need the software updater because you have one already, say, just clear a checkbox and it won't be installed, a convenience you won't always see elsewhere.